baskapteijn/ESP8266Ubidots/README.md

-# ESP8266 Ubidots - Sketches for the ESP8266 using the Ubidots IOT library for Arduino
+# ESP8266 Ubidots - ESP8266 sketches using the Ubidots IOT library for Arduino

 ## Sketches